UMMS-Biocore/bootcamp/session4/session4.md

 # Before you start

-Please go to https://dev.viafoundry.net and login into your account.
-If you have an issue about login, please let us know about it (support@viascientific.com).
-We will set an account for you.
+Please go to https://viafoundry.umassmed.edu/ and login into your account.
+If you have a login issue, please let us know about it (BiocoreStaff@umassmed.edu).
+We will set up an account for you.

 Creating a Run
 ========

-Once logged in, click on the `Projects` section at the top menu and click `Add a New Project` button.
+Once logged in, click on the `Projects` section at the top menu and click the `Add a New Project` button.
+Enter your project name and click OK.
 This is the place to configure your project.
-To access pipelines, click `Pipelines` tab and then click `Add Pipeline` button.
+To access pipelines, click the `Pipelines` tab and then click the `Add Pipeline` button.

 <img src="rnaseq_images/addpipeline1.png" width="99%">

-1. Click on `Add` button on "RNA-Seq Pipeline" and close the window.
+1. Click on the `Add` button on "RNA-Seq Pipeline" and close the window.

 <img src="rnaseq_images/addpipeline2.png" width="99%">

-2. Now click `Run` button of the pipeline on the table.
+2. Now click the `Run` button of the pipeline on the table.

 <img src="rnaseq_images/addpipeline3.png" width="99%">

 3. Run page will be loaded.
-Under Run Environment, select "Via Demo Environment(AWS Batch)"
+Under Run Environment, select "New UMASS SCI Cluster"
 4. Under User Inputs, next to `reads`, click `Enter File`
-5. Click `Add File` button to enter new files.
+5. Click the `Add File` button to enter new files.
 6. Next to "1.
 File Location", enter:
 ```
-s3://viascientific/run_data/test_data/fastq_mouse
+/share/data/umw_biocore/genome_data/mousetest/mm10/gz
 ```
 7. and click the magnifying glass icon.
 The box below should populate with files like so: